About Cheaha State Park

 Our guests are Social Distancing- please keep up the great efforts!
 Cheaha State Park, is open with some restrictions.
 Our priority is to make the park as safe as possible for our guests and staff.
 The following steps have been made to follow COVID-19 safety protocol:

--OPEN: Everything in the park is open EXCEPT for Lake Playground (awaiting mulch for safety), Walt Farr Native American Relic Museum, Civilian Conservation Corps Museum, and the pool.
+-OPEN: Everything in the park is open EXCEPT for the Walt Farr Native American Relic Museum, Civilian Conservation Corps Museum, and the pool.

 -Vista Cliffside Restaurant is open Friday - Monday from 11 am to 7 pm serving “carry-out” style specialty pizza, burgers, veggie burgers, chicken tenders, and salads.
 We appreciate your support.